 1914-1993

 Leila Gardner was executive director of the Newark Traveler’s Aid Society.
 She was the first African-American in the nation to head a Travelers Aid unit.
-She later worked for Family Services.
+She later worked for Family Services as a social worker for many years.
+The unit helped vulnerable travelers like children, immigrants and senior citizens at Newark Penn Station and elsewhere in Newark.
+For example, they made sure no children traveled alone without checking in with Traveler’s Aid.

-Born in Jamaica and moved to Newark as a child, according to Cummings, but evidence could only be found that she lived in New York City.
-Later she lived in Montclair.
-She came to America around 1923.
-Was a recreation teacher and worked in Alaska and New Guinea during WWII as a Recreation Director for the Red Cross.
-Graduated Talledega College and had a MSW from Columbia School of Social Work.
+Leila came to America around 1923.
+She was a recreation teacher and worked in Alaska and New Guinea during WWII as a Recreation Director for the Red Cross.
+She graduated Talledega College and earned a MSW from Columbia School of Social Work.
+She was also active in the Phyllis Wheatley Society.

 Ebony Magazine